Residents and visitors are asked to do their part to keep our community safe.

 Information and links below for bear safety, fire ban info and general visibility with trees and bushes around the Point.

-UPDATE – August 1, 2017 – For those travelling to and from the Sturgeon Lake Sailing Club, there is a new leg of the bike path.
+For those travelling to and from the Sturgeon Lake Sailing Club, please follow the bike path.
 This provides an alternate bike route into the club from the top of the hill by the Wroe’s greenhouse.

 When you pass the Wroe’s driveway, look for a path to the right, just before you get to the downhill.
 Take the right, and you will emerge at the north end of the Boathouse.
 Remember, this is still a path and not a roadway so please use caution when navigating the terrain.